Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Asymptotically Optimal Adaptive Sequential Testing

 It can be observed that $\left\{\hat{\Lambda}_t > \hat{c}_t(\delta)\right\} = \left\{\cC_t(\delta)\subseteq \cO_{\ihat(t)}\right\}$ where $\cC_t(\delta)$ is the \emph{confidence region}

-The extended GLR stopping rule \eqref{eq:GLR.stop} can thus be rephrased in the following way: stop when the set of statistically plausible parameters $\cC_t(\delta)$ is included in one fold of the partitioning.
-Building on Theorem~\ref{thm:DevExpo}, Proposition~\ref{prop:GLRAnalysis} below provides a choice of thresholds for which the extended GLR stopping rule yields a $\delta$-correct algorithm.
-We provide a choice of thresholds for which the extended GLR rule is $\delta$-correct when the hypothesis $\cH_{\ihat(\tau)}$ is recommended and the corresponding confidence intervals $\cC_t(\delta)$ always contain the true parameter with probability larger than $1-\delta$.
+The GLR stopping rule \eqref{eq:GLR.stop} can thus be rephrased in the following way: stop when the set of statistically plausible parameters $\cC_t(\delta)$ is included in one fold of the partition.
+Building on Theorem~\ref{thm:DevExpo}, Proposition~\ref{prop:GLRAnalysis} below provides a choice of thresholds for which the GLR stopping rule yields a $\delta$-correct algorithm.
+We provide a choice of thresholds for which the GLR rule is $\delta$-correct when the hypothesis $\cH_{\ihat(\tau)}$ is recommended and the corresponding confidence intervals $\cC_t(\delta)$ always contain the true parameter with probability larger than $1-\delta$.

-\begin{proposition} Let $\cT$ be the threshold function defined in Theorem~\ref{thm:DevExpo}.
+\begin{proposition} Let $\cC_{\emph{exp}}$ be the threshold function defined in Theorem~\ref{thm:DevExpo}.
 The sequence of thresholds

 is such that, \emph{for every sampling rule}, \end{proposition}

 \begin{proof} Using Theorem~\ref{thm:DevExpo} in the last inequality, one can write

 This proves both claims of Proposition~\ref{prop:GLRAnalysis}. \end{proof}